League Rules

 1. USGA rules will govern play with local rules as indicated herein and on the scorecard.

 4. All scores should be posted for rounds played on courses having a course rating from April 1 through November 1.
+All scores for play in WGA leagues should be posted the day of play, hole-by-hole, on the CDGA website.

 7. The field of play is limited to members and prospective members.
-The Board or its designee may make exceptions.

 8. Each player is responsible for announcing her correct score at the completion of each hole.
 If there is a discrepancy, the score should be resolved and entered on the scorecard before the players begin the next hole.